apify/actor-templates/templates/python-empty/README.md

 ## Getting Started

 Start a new web scraping project quickly and easily in Python with our empty project template.
-It provides a basic structure for the Actor with [Apify SDK](https://docs.apify.com/sdk/python/) and allows you to easily add your own functionality.

 ## Documentation reference